HDF-NI/hdf5.node/readme.md

 ## Experimental

-The h5im namespace is being designed to meet the Image Spec 1.2 http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html
+The h5im namespace is being designed to meet the Image Spec 1.2 <a href="http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html">http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html</a>

 Any ideas for the design of the API and interface are welcome.